evidentlyai/evidently/README.md

 # :bar_chart: What is Evidently?

 Evidently is an open-source Python library for data scientists and ML engineers.
 It helps evaluate, test, and monitor the performance of ML models from validation to production.
-It works with tabular and text data.
+It works with tabular, text data and embeddings.

 Evidently has a modular approach with 3 interfaces on top of the shared `metrics` functionality.